alexkasema/alx-higher_level_programming/0x02-python-import_modules/README.md

 Build my own calculator!
 # 101-easy_print.py
 a program that prints #pythoniscool, followed by a new line, in the standard output.Your program should be maximum 2 lines long You are not allowed to use print or eval or open or import sys in your file 101-easy_print.py
+# 103-fast_alphabet.py
+A program that prints the alphabet in uppercase, followed by a new line.